 My favorite combatant for the above is a Neem oil solution.
 This is an organic oil that when used in the correct concentrations is an effective fungicide that also gets rid of mildews and rots.
 I have used it exclusively for mildews and also as a specific insecticide (chewing and sucking insects, such as aphids and mites) that needs direct application.
 As with a toxic spray, spray in the evening to avoid as many beneficial insects as possible because even though it is a non-toxic application, it can be harmful to insects.

 Some of the best advice I can give is to keep records of your gardening space, such as how you planted each year, what plants were started and how, and what provided produce.
-Problems that arose, and ideas you want to apply the following year are all worth taking note of and jotting down because you WILL forget these ideas as you move onto the next task.
+Problems that arose and ideas you want to apply the following year are all worth taking note of and jotting down because you WILL forget these ideas as you move onto the next task.

 There are also a lot of ‘extras’ you might want to consider to help with your growing season, as well as with your space and garden design.
 A few of my ‘must haves’ are listed below that are easy enough to incorporate into new gardens.

-Row covers, or white garden fabric, can have variety of uses in your yard and can help lengthen your growing season, keep out insects, or provide a cooling shade during the heat of the summer.
+Row covers, or white garden fabric, can have a variety of uses in your yard and can help lengthen your growing season, keep out insects, or provide a cooling shade during the heat of the summer.
 They are easy to install and reusable for more than one season.

 If you are limited on space, or happen to have your garden along a wall or fence, you may want to consider using trellis support for your climbing varieties, such as squash, cucumbers, beans, or peas.
 You can create your own trellis, or find them at local garden centers.
 Just make sure they are well attached to the wall to keep them from tipping and wreaking havoc on your plants.

 Cage supports aren’t only for tomatoes anymore (seriously consider allowing your tomatoes to grow within one rather than staking it for support).
 Like a trellis, you can grow bean and peas, cucumber, or any other variety of smaller climber within in them.
 Homemade cages also provide decent support and can be made to size, or even stretched out to form dome-like structures to grow your plants over.
-They allow you to better utilize your space, and take advantage of the space you have.
+They allow you to better utilize your space and take advantage of the space you have.

 Go Ahead!
 Get Addicted to Gardening!